 - (a) New York State Initial Certification in Adolescence Education in teaching biology for grades 7-12; - (b) courses in education that meet the New York State standards for the pedagogical core.
 These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching biology in grades 7-12; 100 hours of fieldwork; 40 days or 300 hours of student teaching of biology in grades 7-12, or one year of full-time teaching of biology in grades 7-12. - (c) an undergraduate degree with a major in biology or appropriate course work in biology.
 Applicants must have a minimum undergraduate grade point average of 3.00.
 A minimum average of 3.00 in graduate courses is required to maintain matriculation.
-International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of at least 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.
+International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) before being considered for admission.
+For more updated and complete information on minimum passing scores see the section on additional admission requirements for students with international credentials in the Graduate Bulletin or the program web page.
+At the discretion of the program, additional English courses may be required as a condition for admission.
 Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the Head of the program in adolescence science education in the School of Education and the chairperson of the Biology Department.
 Applicants should see the Head of the program in adolescence science education for counseling.
 General matriculation and admission requirements of the Division of Graduate Studies are in the chapter "Admission."
 Degree requirements A minimum of 34 credits is required for the degree.

 Students must complete 22 credits in biology and related areas.
 Students must complete 12 credits in courses in the Department of Secondary Education.
 Students take different education courses and sequences of courses depending on their previous course work, teaching experience, and the certificates they hold.
 Students who possess Initial Certification in teaching biology must complete 9 credits in Group II and 3 credits in Group III, below.
-Students who do not possess Initial Certification in teaching biology or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching biology must have the appropriate course work and credits in the subject area and must complete the appropriate courses in Group I before taking courses in Groups II and III.
-Students pursuing Initial Certification in teaching biology must take Secondary Education 7503X, Teaching Writing Across the Curriculum, and Secondary Education 7671X in Group III.
+Students who do not possess Initial Certification in teaching biology or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching biology must have the appropriate course work and credits in the subject area and must complete courses in Group I, Group II, and 7503X in Group III below.
+The student teaching methods course (SEED 7380T) must precede the student teaching seminars (SEED 7381T and SEED 7383T) and field experience (SEED 7542T and SEED 7543T).
 Students who already have a master's degree but wish Initial Certification in teaching biology must take appropriate courses in Group I and Group III, below, as determined at the time of matriculation by the Head of the program in adolescence science education.
 Group I:

-Secondary Education 7302X, 7501X, 7312T, 7542T, 7326T, 7543T.
+Secondary Education 7500X, 7501X or 7314X, 7542T, 7380T, 7381T, 7383T, 7671X, 7543T.
 Group II: